Boreas618/boreas618.github.io/os-notes/deadlock.md

 * **No Sharing of resources** (totally independent threads): Not very realistic

 * **Don’t allow waiting**

-  > **How the phone company avoids deadlock?**
->
-  > * Call Mom in Toledo, works way through phone network, but if blocked get busy signal.
->
-  > Technique used in Ethernet/some multiprocessor nets
->
-  > * Everyone speaks at once.
-On collision, back off and retry
->
-  > Inefficient, since have to keep retrying
->
-  > * Consider: driving to San Francisco; when hit traffic jam, suddenly you’re transported back home and told to retry!

 * **Make all threads request everything they’ll need at the beginning**

-  Problem: Predicting future is hard, tend to over-estimate resources

-  Example:

-  * If need 2 chopsticks, request both at same time
-  * Don’t leave home until we know no one is using any intersection between here and where you want to go; only one car on the Bay Bridge at a time

 * **Force all threads to request resources in a particular order preventing any cyclic use of resources**